shakebugs/shake-docs/docs/ios/install/setup-spm.md

 Choose the appropriate cloning details and optionally specify the exact Shake version or branch.

-Click *Finish* to add the Shake package to your project.
+Click *Finish* to add Shake to your project.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';